Penn AC Gold Summer Program

 Practice Sessions

-Training during camp will not only include twice daily workouts and on-the-water instruction, but also classroom sessions.
+Training during camp will not only include twice daily workouts and on-the-water instruction, but also mental skills and athlete leadership development training.
 Our goal is to create a competitive environment where the athletes are challenged daily to excel.
 The athletes will train at a high level and be expected to adapt and learn quickly.
 Athletes can expect 10-12 water sessions per week, periodic video review, training on the erg, and/or strength training.

-This year, Penn AC will be partnering with Temple University’s School of Sport, Tourism and Hospitality Management and its Sport Industry Research Center to offer high-level athlete leadership development programming geared to meet the needs of this year’s group.
-Weekly programming has in the past included a combination of the below topics which will be designed to enhance the skillset of today’s athletes:
+Each year, Penn AC partners with Temple University’s School of Sport, Tourism and Hospitality Management to offer high-level athlete leadership development and mental skills training geared to meet the needs of junior athletes.
+Weekly programming has in the past included a combination of the below topics which will be delivered specifically to enhance the skillset of today’s athletes:

 1. Mental Toughness for Athletes